Renddslow/theogony/README.md

-# theogony
+# Theogony

-> Procedural generator for the theogony of pantheons
+> A procedural generator for the RPG campaign settings.

 ## Install